 2) Listen to the People Closest to You

 Ask them how you have hurt them in the past.
-Sit and listen, do not interrupt them.
+Sit and listen, fight the urge to defend and derail the conversation.
 Be prepared to hear some hard truths which are going to make you feel VERY uncomfortable.

-You can also go to a therapist, but the only problem with that is you will likely tell your version of the story – which is wildly skewed in your favour and so the lies that you do not even recognise anymore will still be controlling your story.
+You can also go to a therapist, but the only problem with that is you will likely tell your version of the story – which will be skewed in your favour.
+So, the lies that you do not even recognize anymore will still be controlling your narrative.
 A good therapist will see through this, but many may not.

-The best most authentic thing to do is go to the people who you hurt the most and ask them for feedback about YOUR behaviour.
+The best, most authentic thing to do is go to the people you hurt the most and ask them for feedback about YOUR behaviour.

-Facing them means you will be ready to face yourself.
+Facing the people you hurt means you will be ready to face yourself.

-Underlying the motives of almost every person who ‘lies’ perpetually to themselves and others is a really deep desire to be loved and accepted.
+Underlying the motives of almost every person who ‘lies’ perpetually to themselves and others is an intense desire to be loved and accepted.

-Somehow, somewhere you were terribly hurt by someone.
-But that was probably a LONG time ago and you are only continuing that hurt by sabotaging your own happiness.
+Somehow, somewhere you were hurt by someone.
+But that was probably a LONG time ago, and you are only continuing that hurt by sabotaging your happiness.

 Break the pattern and start to respect yourself by admitting that you can, should and actually must treat yourself better.

-It’s time… in the abyss of your life, it is time to stop lying to yourself; time to find yourself; be yourself and embrace who you really are.
+It is time to stop lying to yourself, time to find yourself, be yourself and embrace who you are.

 Share this blog if you know someone who might benefit from it.
 Share the magic, and be the change in some’s life.